sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **DEPENDABILITY**: Is the truthworthiness of a system so there is a justified confidence in the tasks it must perform.

-Dependability is a concept that includes:
+Dependability is a concept that usually refers to a figure of merit that is based on:

 - Reliability
 - Availability